Equity capital markets in Japan: regulatory overview

 other items that the TSE deems necessary in the light of public interest and investor protection.

 There is no major difference between the listing criteria for domestic and foreign applicants.

 For listing on Mothers, there is no criterion for financial performance, such as amount of profit.
-The TSE, however, requires Mothers-listed companies to disclose financial performance quarterly and to hold corporate information sessions at least twice a year.
+The TSE, however, requires Mothers-listed companies to hold corporate information sessions at least twice a year.
 In addition, the TSE requires JASDAQ Growth-listed companies to hold sessions with respect to their mid-term management plans at least once a year.

 There is no working capital requirement for listing on the TSE.
 To be listed on the Second and First Sections, however, the applicant's expected consolidated shareholders' equity as of the listing date must be at least JPY1 billion.
-To be listed on JASDAC Standard and JASDAC Growth, the applicant's expected consolidated shareholders' equity as of the listing date must be at least JPY0.2 billion.
+To be listed on JASDAQ Standard and JASDAQ Growth, the applicant's expected consolidated shareholders' equity as of the listing date must be at least JPY0.2 billion.

 Minimum size requirements

 To be listed on the TSE's markets, the minimum expected market capitalisation of the company's tradable shares as of the date of listing must be: